tarstutorials/vrsensorint/docs/source/content/m1/install_unity.rst

 #.
 Create a Unity account.
 #.
 Install the latest LTS Unity Editor
     * A list of all the currently supported releases can be found `here <https://unity.com/releases/editor/qa/lts-releases?major_version=&minor_version=&version=&page=1>`_.
-    * **[Important]** Make sure to install the "Android Build Support" module and Visual Studio Code (if you do not already have it) alongside the editor install.
+    * **[Important]** Make sure to install the "Android Build Support" module and Visual Studio (if you do not already have it) alongside the editor install.
 #.
 The installation is now complete.
 You will see how to create a new project in :ref:`install_to_new`.